rich-newman/typescript-analyzer/README.md

 ### Only Run if Requested

 There is an 'Only run if requested' option on Tools/Options/TypeScript Analyzer.
 If this is set to true then the analyzer will only run if explicitly requested with 'Run TypeScript Analyzer' from the Solution Explorer context menu, or on a build if 'Run on Build' is also true.
 This means we disable the default behavior of running the analyzer whenever an individual .ts or .tsx file is opened or saved.

+### Menu Options: TypeScript Analyzer vs Web Code Analysis

+The menu options for the TypeScript Analyzer are separate from the menu options for the ESLint, CSSLint and CoffeeLint in Visual Studio 2017 ('Web Code Analysis').
+In particular the TypeScript Analyzer can be run for a specific file or files by right-clicking in Solution Explorer and selecting 'Run TypeScript Analyzer'.
+Settings can be edited using 'Tools/TypeScript Analyzer/Edit TSLint settings'.
+TypeScript Analyzer also has its own entry in the menu in Tools/Options.

 ### codelyzer